Foraging watercress to eat raw in Britain? What you need to know about liver fluke…

-The eggs hatch into the first of a few embryonic and larval stages, and if suitable environment conditions exist, such as prolonged damp weather, warm temperatures and a suitable wetland habitat, they can quickly find enter the freshwater snail species – Galba trunculata.
+The eggs hatch into the first of a few embryonic and larval stages.
+If suitable environment conditions exist, such as prolonged damp weather, warm temperatures and a suitable wetland habitat, they can quickly find and enter the freshwater snail species – Galba trunculata.

 Inside the snail host, the larvae will undergo more developmental changes until leaving and attaching to vegetation.
 Cysts are just about able to be seen by the naked eye, and more easily with a small magnification lens.

 If we or our livestock eat vegetation with cysts on, then in a few weeks the adult liver fluke will be consuming our blood, possibly blocking the bile ducts and ruining our livers, as shown below.

 Because grass is a monocotyledon plant, with only one seed leaf, and a growing meristem at the base, the cysts will eventually be found to be ‘moving up’ the blade.
 Whereas on dicotyledon species such as watercress, and without a growing meristem at the base of the plant, the cysts will remain where they were deposited.